rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 :::

-1. When using S3 object storage that as the backup source for restore that requires credentials, create a `Secret` object in this cluster to add the S3 credentials.
+1. When using S3 object storage as the backup source for a restore that requires credentials, create a `Secret` object in this cluster to add the S3 credentials.
 The secret data must have two keys - `accessKey`, and `secretKey`, that contain the S3 credentials.

    The secret can be created in any namespace, this example uses the default namespace.